Kushagrabainsla/build-flask-app/README.md

 # create-flask-app
-Shell script for creating a working template for a flask project.
+Shell script for creating a ready-to-go template for you flask project.